List of Crusades: Crusades to the Holy Land (1095–1291)

-Seventh Crusade.
-The Seventh Crusade (1248–1254) os also known as the Crusade of Louis IX of France to the East, or Louis IX's First Crusade.
+Seventh Crusade (1248–1254).
+The Seventh Crusade was also known as the Crusade of Louis IX of France to the East, or Louis IX's First Crusade.
 Early works on this crusade include Primat of Saint-Denis' Roman des rois (1274) and Jean de Joinville's Life of Saint Louis (1309).
 Thomas Fuller referred to it as Voyage 12 of the Holy Warre.
 Grousset's Histoire des croisades... and Peter Jackson's Seventh Crusade, 1244–1254: Sources and Documents (2007) provide the necessary historical background.

-Crusade of Odo of Burgundy.
-The Crusade of Odo of Burgundy (1265–1266) was an expedition of Odo, Count of Nevers, who led 50 knights to protect Acre from Mamluk sultan Baibars.
+Crusade of Odo of Burgundy (1265–1266).
+An expedition of Odo, Count of Nevers, who led 50 knights to protect Acre from Mamluk sultan Baibars.

 Crusade of 1267.
 The Crusade of 1267 was an expedition from the Upper Rhine to counter the threat posed by Baibars.

-Crusade of Charles of Anjou.
-The Crusade of Charles of Anjou against Lucera (1268) refers to the attack made by Charles I of Anjou on the Muslims at Lucera in conjunction with the Crusade against Conradin of 1268 (cf. Italian Crusades below).
+Crusade of Charles of Anjou against Lucera (1268).
+The attack made by Charles I of Anjou on the Muslims at Lucera in conjunction with the Crusade against Conradin of 1268 (cf. Italian Crusades below).

-Crusade of James I of Aragon.
-The Crusade of James I of Aragon (1269–1270).
-James I of Aragon joined forces with Abaqa, Mongol ruler of the Ilkhanate, to take a crusade to the Holy Land, but returned without engaging the Mamluks in light of their strength at Acre.
+Crusade of the Infants of Aragon (1269–1270).
+In the Crusade of the Infants of Aragon, or the Catalan Crusade, James I of Aragon joined forces with Abaqa, Mongol ruler of the Ilkhanate, to take a crusade to the Holy Land, but returned without engaging the Mamluks in light of their strength at Acre.

-Eighth Crusade.
-The Eighth Crusade (1270) was also known as the Crusade of Louis IX of France to Tunis.
+Eighth Crusade (1270).
+The Eighth Crusade, also known as the Crusade of Louis IX of France to Tunis.
 Accompanied by Jean de Joinville who wrote the biography Life of Saint Louis (1309).
 Thomas Fuller referred to it as Voyage 31 of the Holy Warre.

-Lord Edward's Crusade.
-Lord Edward's Crusade (1271–1272) was led by the future Edward I of England, and is also known as the Crusade of Lord Edward of England, the Ninth Crusade, or the Last Crusade.
-It is regarded by some as an extension of the Eighth Crusade.
+Lord Edward's Crusade (1271–1272).
+Lord Edward's Crusade ws led by the future Edward I of England, and is also known as the Crusade of Lord Edward of England, the Ninth Crusade, or the Last Crusade.
+It is often regarded as an extension of the Eighth Crusade due to its timing.
 Edward, later King of England, was accompanied by his wife Eleanor of Castile, who came to his aid after an assassination attempt.
 Discussed as part of the Eighth Crusade by Joseph François Michaud in Volume 3 of his seminal Histoire des Croisades (1812–1822).

-Crusade of Henry of Mecklenburg.
-The Crusade of Henry of Mecklenburg (1275).
-Henry I, Lord of Mechlenburg (died 1302) went on a crusade or pilgrimage to the Holy Land c.
-1275 and was captured by the Egyptians and held for 32 years.
+Crusade of Henry of Mecklenburg (1275).
+Henry I, Lord of Mecklenburg (died 1302) went on either a crusade or pilgrimage to the Holy Land c.
+1271-1275 and was captured by the Egyptians and held for 32 years.
 The only known reference to this is by Thomas Fuller in his Historie of the Holy Warre, where it is referred to as the Last Voyage.

 Siege of Acre.
-The Siege of Acre (1291) marked the loss of the Holy Land to the Mamluks, typically identifying the end of the traditional Crusades.
+The Siege of Acre marked the loss of the Holy Land to the Mamluks, typically identifying the end of the traditional Crusades.
 The anonymous Les Gestes des Chiprois (Deeds of the Cypriots) contains one of two eyewitness accounts of the siege.